 Ready to share your vision, voice, and heart with your neighbors?
 We want you to join our HPDL board!
-We have one open seat in the Page Neighborhood and additional At Large seats for a total of 4 vacancies.
+We have two open seats in the Page Neighborhood.
 While all interested parties are encouraged to apply, we invite BIPOC, LGBTQ+, and community members from other groups that have historically been underrepresented in HPDL leadership.
 Our community can do so much more when everyone has a seat at the table!

 Read about board candidates below:

 Tess Korbesmeyer Holman (Hale)

 At the end of 2019, I moved to Minneapolis with my family and it quickly became home.
 My husband, two daughters, and I live in the Hale neighborhood by beautiful Lake Nokomis and I fall more in love with the community every day.
 I'm currently attending the University of Minnesota to get my Master of Public Policy with a minor in Integrative Leadership.
 I have two graduate research positions as well as the Paul D. Coverdell Fellowship.This summer I will be working at U.S. Bank in their Community Reinvestment department.

 My bachelor's degree is in International Relations and Diplomacy from Seton Hall University.
 After graduating, I served in the Peace Corps where I provided health education at a school and supported a local women's group to secure a grant to open an income-generating business.
 Upon returning home I worked in refugee resettlement as well as the travel industry.
 I am passionate about gender equity, social justice, climate change policy, and relationship building.
 I am a strong communicator with deep listening skills, always able to find common ground and connect interesting people and resources.